nguyensjsu/fa21-172-gumball/journals/gurteg-singh.md

    - There were no challenges this week, as we mostly just met to get an idea of what to do for our project.

 ## Journal Entry 2 (Week 2: 11/15 - 11/22)
-  -The team decided to meet again and share our progress on researching ways to implement the various functions
+  -The team decided to meet again and share our progress on researching ways to implement the various functions.
+We decided it was time to start implementing and distributed work to those who felt most comfortable with a topic.
+I decided to go ahead and try to implement a working user registation and login page and have the data stored in a local mysql container.

+  ### Challenges
+    -Again, since this was just another meeting, there were no challenges besides trying to find a meeting time that worked for everyone due to the upcoming thanksgiving holiday.